Fine Art Leads Weschler’s Capital Collections Sale - Antiques And The Arts Weekly

 Beyond fine art, notable lots included a Massachusetts gentleman’s bureau with mirror that sold for $7,995, more than ten times low estimate, on the internet to a US bidder.
 The Federal crossbanded figured maple and mahogany bureau in two parts was from North Shore Massachusetts, probably the Salem area, circa 1805-10.

-One of two Patek Philippe watches offered sold over estimate for $11,070 to a dealer/collector, receiving lots of attention before and during the exhibition; and a Lalique Peruches vase, Model 876, circa 1919, sold within estimate for $12,300 to an overseas bidder.
+One of two Patek Philippe watches offered sold over estimate for $11,070 to a dealer and collector, receiving lots of attention before and during the exhibition; and a Lalique Peruches vase, Model 876, circa 1919, sold within estimate for $12,300 to an overseas bidder.

 Prices given include the buyer’s premium as stated by the auction house.
 Weschler’s next Capital Collections sale will be Friday, September 16.
 For information, www.weschlers.com or 202-628-1281.